workforce-data-initiative/tpot-abacus/README.md

 This project has a `.editorconfig` file to help contributors define and maintain consistent coding styles between different editors and IDEs.

-We are using CircleCI version 2, for more on this read this: https://circleci.com/beta-access/
+We are using CircleCI for continuous integration.

+Found a bug or want to propose something to the team?
+Create a new issue if it is not listed [here](https://github.com/workforce-data-initiative/tpot-abacus/issues).
+Even better, feel free to fork this repo, make the changes and raise a PR.
+We'll be more than happy to review it.

 ### Testing